 [Course Description] The aim of this course is to teach the mechanisms underlying the molecular pathogenesis of malignant brain tumors.
-Specifically, an understanding of the molecular mechanisms of tumorigenesis such as mutation of the p53 gene, mutation and methylation of the promoter region of the p16 gene, EGFR amplification, and chromosome 10 deletion will be gained.
+Specifically, an understanding of the molecular mechanisms of tumorigenesis such as mutation of the p53 gene and IDH1/2, methylation of the promoter region of the MGMT gene, EGFR amplification and chromosome 1p/19q deletion will be gained.
 The correlation between these gene mutations and prognosis, and the role of chemokines such as MCP-1 in tumorigenesis will be addressed.
 A solid understanding of tumor immunology will be acquired.